anllogu/openai-cua-sample-app/README.md

-# Computer Using Agent Sample App
+# Computer Using Agent Sample App with Claude Support

-Get started building a [Computer Using Agent (CUA)](https://platform.openai.com/docs/guides/tools-computer-use) with the OpenAI API.
+Get started building a Computer Using Agent (CUA) with either Claude from Anthropic or the original [OpenAI CUA API](https://platform.openai.com/docs/guides/tools-computer-use).

 > [!CAUTION]
 > Computer use is in preview.
-Because the model is still in preview and may be susceptible to exploits and inadvertent mistakes, we discourage trusting it in authenticated environments or for high-stakes tasks.
+Because the models may be susceptible to exploits and inadvertent mistakes, we discourage trusting them in authenticated environments or for high-stakes tasks.

 ## Set Up & Run